diskordovich/shattercogwiki/content/General Rules!.md

 Assets are most often short-lived, lasting only for a scene unless you players are willing to spend additional resources to keep them around; **d8 Hidden in the shadows** would be a good example of an Asset, as it signifies that your character picked a good hiding spot and you will not spend the rest of your days in that particular shadow.

 Complications are sticky and last until the PC has either overcome them or the complication is irrelevant.
-A **d10 Gunshot wound** is a prime example of a complication, but so is **d 6 Humiliated** or **d6 Laying prone**.
+A **d10 Gunshot wound** is a prime example of a complication, but so is **d6 Humiliated** or **d6 Laying prone**.
 Complications are added to the dice pool of your *opposition* when rolling!

 So, in essence: **Assets are good, and they usually stick around for no longer than a scene.
 Complications are bad, and they usually need to be healed/removed to go away, although some can just disappear or step down at the end of every scene**
 ## Creating Assets and Complications